 Self-discipline is not a magic cure-all, but it’s the closest thing you can get.
 Develop a routine and stick to it.
 Set goals and work towards them with small steps.
 Making steady progress will help to raise your self-efficacy and confidence, which in turn helps you change your mindset.

 It’s best to start by making little changes in the basics.
 If your sleeping schedule is hectic, start by developing a sleep routine.
 If you’ve been mostly eating takeout and microwave meals, start by cooking for yourself most days of the week.
 If you’re not getting enough exercise, start by scheduling a 30-minute activity every day.

 Not only will starting with the basics probably be the easiest, but proper sleep, nutrition and activity level are essential for maintaining mental health.

-For goals, it’s best to make them short term at first and divide them down to further steps.
+For goals, it’s best to make them short-term at first and divide them down to further steps.
 Ideally, you should be able to take the first step toward your goal in the next 24 hours.
 For example, if your goal is to work out three times a week, start by going to the gym the very next day.

 3. Be kind to yourself

-Discipline is often associated with punishment and sometimes it is necessary to deprive yourself of something in order to reinforce a behaviour.
+Discipline is often associated with punishment and sometimes it is necessary to deprive yourself of something in order to reinforce a behavior.
 But most of the time, rewards and acknowledging your process is where it’s at.